-According to findings published in Episerver’s 2019 global report: Reimagining Commerce, approximately 17 percent of consumers make purchases using voice devices multiple times each month; meanwhile, more than one in five consumers, or 22 percent, use voice devices for research.
+According to findings published in Optimizely’s 2019 global report: Reimagining Commerce, approximately 17 percent of consumers make purchases using voice devices multiple times each month; meanwhile, more than one in five consumers, or 22 percent, use voice devices for research.
 Compared to recent years, it’s safe to say that voice technology is growing in popularity.

 In fact, purchases made through voice-controlled devices are projected to leap from $2 billion to $40 billion by 2022, according to a recent study from OC&C Strategy Consultants, and legacy stores like Walmart have already made moves to cash in on the voice market.

 In April, the big box retailer introduced Walmart Voice Order in partnership with Google to allow customers to order grocery items from their Google Assistant-enabled smart devices.

 And it’s not just limited to digital platforms: Brick-and-mortar shopping can also be made more efficient through voice activated software.
 We’re already seeing some apparel retailers integrating voice technology in their dressing rooms and, just last year, H&M installed a voice activated smart mirror its Times Square store.

 The mirror offers customers personalised styling tips based on the items they selected and gives customers the option to view similar items or select coordinating accessories directly from their dressing rooms.
 After that, any items of interest can be purchased through the mirror by scanning a QR code.